jeffboody/libvkk/core/readme.md

 	vkk_updateMode_e vkk_renderer_updateMode(vkk_renderer_t* self);

-The vkk\_renderer\_updateBuffer() function may be used to update uniform, vertex and index buffers.
+The vkk\_renderer\_updateBuffer() function may be used to update uniform/vertex/index buffers.
 A buffer is considered updatable when its update mode is not VKK\_UPDATE\_MODE\_STATIC.
-Uniform buffers which are updatable must be updated once and only once per frame and the entire buffer must be updated.
+Asynchronous uniform buffers which MUST be updated once and only once per frame.
+The entire asynchronous buffer must be updated otherwise it may contain stale data.
+Synchronous uniform buffers may be updated once and only once per frame.
 The rules for updating a vertex/index buffer are subtly different.
 When a vertex/index buffer is updatable then the app may update the buffer zero or one time per frame.
 The app may update a subset of the vertex/index buffer but only the portion of the buffer which was updated is valid.
 The partial updates for vertex/index buffers allows the app to avoid